 For illustrated examples of using variants, see the following.

-You can interactively create and add variants using the SimBiology® desktop.
+You can interactively create and add variants using the SimBiology® app.
 For details, see Diagram View.